-As my practice shows, when the top public officials express their opinion about a certain problem or answers a question, you can see the strongest reaction of the market.
-At the moments of big pressure, they often betray themselves and as we know even an misinterpreted phrase can cause an explosion in the market volatility.
+As my practice shows, when the top public officials express their opinion about a certain problem or answer a question, you can see the strongest reaction of the market.
+At the moments of big pressure, they often betray themselves and as we know even a misinterpreted phrase can cause an explosion in the market volatility.

-I recommend you to track the currency quotes during the press conference of the ECB or the FRS heads and make a conclusion about how the market reacts to the certain words.
+I recommend you to track the currency quotes during the press conference of the ECB or the FR’s heads and make a conclusion about how the market reacts to certain words.